Mimic-Persona/MIMIC/MIMIC_Dungeon_Adventures/README.md

 ## Run ChromaDB in Docker

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) on your machine.

 2. Launch Docker Desktop and ensure it is running.

-3. Install the ChromaDB package in the Node.js project.
+3. Pull the ChromaDB Docker image and set the configuration to run it without tenant support:

     ```bash
-    npm install -S chromadb
-    ```

-4. Pull the ChromaDB Docker image and set the configuration to run it without tenant support:

-    ```bash
     docker pull chromadb/chroma:latest
     docker run -p 8000:8000 chromadb/chroma --enable-tenant=False
     ```

-5. Run the ChromaDB Docker container with the following command:
+4. Run the ChromaDB Docker container with the following command:

     ```bash
     docker run -d -p 8000:8000 --name chromadb chromadb/chroma
     ```

-6. Make sure the ChromaDB server is running by checking the logs in Docker Desktop.
+5. Make sure the ChromaDB server is running by checking the logs in Docker Desktop.

 ## Configure the Settings
 1. Taking `config.json.example` file located in the `./MIMIC_Dungeon_Adventures` directory as an example to create the `config.json` file located in the same place.